epam/TimebaseCryptoConnectors/docs/uniswap.md

 # Glossary

 * **Token** is a representation of an asset, right, ownership, access, cryptocurrency, or anything else that is not unique in and of itself but can be transferred.
-Learn more.
 * **ERC-20 Token** is the technical standard for fungible tokens created using the Ethereum blockchain.
 [Learn more](https://www.investopedia.com/news/what-erc20-and-what-does-it-mean-ethereum/).
 * **Pool** is a contract deployed by the V3 factory that pairs two ERC-20 tokens.
 Different pools may have different fees despite containing the same token pair.
 * **Smart contracts** are conditions written into the coding that execute different aspects of a transaction between parties.